mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 #### **Approach**

-As I had known that the remote file server hostname is 'we9041srv', I could filter the scope related to the server name in WinEvent Logs because the logs could provide the evidence according to the file share access from the ransomware of Bob Smith's Machine and whether the access was granted and its associated requested permissions (Read, Write, Delete and so on) with the event ID '5145'.
+As I had known that the remote file server hostname was 'we9041srv', I could filter the scope related to the server name in WinEvent Logs because the logs could provide the evidence according to the file share access from the ransomware of Bob Smith's Machine and whether the access was granted and its associated requested permissions (Read, Write, Delete and so on) with the event ID '5145'.

 These kinds of logs are associated with Windows security.